Can I Wash My Cat with Just Water? Everything You Need to Know!

 1. Trim Your Cat’s Nails

 During bath time, your cat may grow understandably upset.
-It may lash out and scratch you by accident, so in addition to wearing rubber gloves and long sleeves, it can help to trim its nails beforehand.
+They may lash out and scratch you by accident, so it can help to trim their nails beforehand if you have some experience with this process.
+If you’ve never trimmed your cat’s nails or you know for a fact that this step will upset your cat, just skip it.

 2. Don’t Forget to Brush